 The triquetra generally symbolizes and protects the family union, whose elements (generally three) are represented by the tips.
 It also represents all that is threefold and therefore birth, life, and death but also the body, mind, and spirit.

-This is a symbol of Chinese origin which means the perfect balance between light and darkness, but it is also a symbol of protection for the spiritual union of couples.
+This symbol of Chinese origin means the perfect balance between light and darkness, but it is also a symbol of protection for the spiritual union of couples.

 How to use ancient protection symbols?